state-hiu/cybergis-guides/1.0/cybergis-guides-vanillageonode-1.0.md

 ## Installation

-Launching a ROGUE GeoNode only requires a few simple steps.
-The installation process is relatively painless on a clean build and can be completed in less than 30 minutes.
+Launching a vanilla GeoNode only requires a few simple steps.
+The installation process is very quick on a clean build and can be completed in less than 15 minutes.

 These instructions were written for deployment on the Ubuntu operating system, but may work on other Linux variants.
-ROGUE will not install on Ubuntu 14.04 LTS yet as a few dependencies have not been upgraded yet.
+GeoNode (Vanilla and ROGUE) will not install on Ubuntu 14.04 LTS yet as a few dependencies have not been upgraded yet.
 We recommend using Ubuntu 12.04 LTS.

 You'll want to complete all the following command line calls as root (with login shell and enviornment).
 Therefore, use `sudo su -` to become the root user.
 Do not use `sudo su root`, as that will not provide the environment necessary.